 “Are you sure?”
 She asked me frowning, “Maybe you could just try one more time.”
 I shook my head.

 “Please honey.
 Just try them on over your leggings,” she pleaded with me.
 I couldn’t understand why it was so important to her.
 But I took them back and tried them on.

 “You’re so close!” she exclaimed.
 “They almost fit, maybe if you just– breathe all the way out for me.”
-I did as she asked, making my stomach as flat as possible and pulling at the too tight pants.
+I did as she asked, pulling at the too tight pants.
 They didn’t move.
 She sighed, clearly very disappointed.
 Had I done something wrong?

 “Well, maybe next year.”
 She took the jeans back and left my room.

 This encounter was my personal introduction to the societal belief that there is a right and a wrong way to have a body.
 Because of a rare insulin disorder I had in my childhood, I had always been in a bigger body.
 However up until this moment, this had always existed as merely a fact, rather than the moral condemnation it became.
 From then on I would start to think a lot about my body.
 I began to notice how I was different from the other kids, I was bigger, slower.
 Soon gym class became my own personal nightmare.
 This was the second time I learned that there was something wrong with my body.
 I learned there was something wrong with me.
 So at ten years old when my mother suggested I go on a diet, I jumped at the opportunity.

 Because of my insulin disorder, there had always been a lot of rules in my house about food.
 I was told repeatedly that there were “good foods” and “bad foods.”
 My parents were very strict about what and how much I ate.
 This is when I learned shame.
 I began to experience shame every time I ate more than what was given to me.
 Food became a secret.
 I would sneak food at night, or when my parents weren’t looking.
 I had already bought into diet culture before I was even old enough to understand what it was.